(1) Section Title: Show or hide the carousel section title from here.

 - Hard-crop: The hard crop will fill a box of whatever dimensions you specify and cut out any other parts of the image that don’t fit in that box.
 If you want to create square thumbnails from rectangular images, make the width and height the same.
 You can set different types of square and rectangular hard crops.
 It has the property of making sure all the thumbnails are the same shape, which I prefer for its tidiness.

-(11) Border Radius: Set a Border-Radius for the carousel image.
-Border fits well in a square-size image.
+(16) Border Radius: Set a Border-Radius for the carousel image.
+Border fits well in a square size image.

-(12) Variable Width: Variable Width specifies the column width for the display of images in the carousel.
+(17) Variable Width: Variable Width specifies the column width for the display of images in the carousel.
 It does not affect the resolution of the image.
-If this option is ON the number of the column will set depends on the column width.
+If this option is ON the number of the column will be set depending on the column width.
 The Variable Width Carousel example is given below.

 - Zoom In